Note: My Web pages are best viewed with style sheets enabled. |

 YYZ Pearson International (Toronto, Canada)

-- As with many airports, the road past the terminals is one-way.
+- As with many airports, the road past the terminals is a one-way loop road.
 All directional signs are oriented towards vehicles driving by.
 Passengers walking opposite the flow of cars from one terminal to another have to pass a sign and then turn back to read it.
 Terminals have no signs oriented towards persons who are walking.

 - Because of our long layover, we could not immediately check our luggage (a federal rule).
 Thus, we could not immediately go through terminal security.
 There are no seats outside security.
 We had to sit on a low rock wall, rough and very uncomfortable.